EmadMokhtar/resume_tailorator/README.md

 - **Critical Issues** - False claims that would disqualify the resume
 - **Minor Issues** - Style improvements

+### Feedback Loop

+If the audit fails, the system automatically:
+1. Extracts all issues and suggestions from the audit report
+2. Sends the feedback back to the writer agent
+3. Requests a corrected version with strict instructions to fix the issues
+4. Re-audits the new version
+5. Repeats up to 3 times until the CV passes or max attempts reached

+This ensures that common issues like:
+- Adding skills not in the original CV
+- Omitting important original skills
+- Missing job requirements
+- Using AI clichés

+...are automatically corrected without manual intervention.

 ## Example Workflow

 ```